 With technological and skills-oriented changes in the medical profession, graduating doctors today have little in the way of interpersonal skills or multidisciplinary perspectives regarding the human condition.
-With this in mind, the purpose of this project is to bring a variety of speakers—writers, artists, film makers, musicians, and historians—to St. John’s Medical College as a way of inculcating humane values, enhancing the sensitivity of medical students, and developing a vibrant regional network of multi-talented, multi-disciplinary, and multi-faceted doctors and other professionals who feel strongly about the need for collaboration between the humanities and medical fields.
-Speakers will discuss a variety of issues, including medical histories of interconnectedness and cultural exchange along the former Silk Routes.
-Through engaging budding doctors and encouraging creative thinking, the project intends to enrich—not challenge—the contemporary medical profession in India.
+With this in mind, the purpose of this project was to bring a variety of speakers—writers, artists, film makers, musicians, and historians—to St. John’s Medical College as a way of inculcating humane values, enhancing the sensitivity of medical students, and developing a vibrant regional network of multi-talented, multi-disciplinary, and multi-faceted doctors and other professionals who feel strongly about the need for collaboration between the humanities and medical fields.
+Speakers discussed a variety of issues, including medical histories of interconnectedness and cultural exchange along the former Silk Routes.
+Through engaging budding doctors and encouraging creative thinking, the project enriched the contemporary medical profession in India.